Estimate the Cost of Built-In Shelves

 Adding custom cabinets and shelves is a great way to maximize the space in a home.
-They add function and beauty to a room and offer high-end appeal.
+They add function and beauty, as well as high-end appeal.
 Built-ins range from simple shelving units built into or onto a wall to built-in desks, bars, entertainment centers and even columned units that visually and functionally divide a room.
 They put awkward spaces such as those beside fireplaces, under windows or under a staircase to good use.

 Are your plans more involved than a bookshelf?
 If so, find a professional plan to guide your project.
 You can purchase plans, borrow them from a library or do an Internet search to get free plans online.

 Another thing to keep in mind is that just because something is custom doesn't mean you can't use manufactured pieces.
-For example, if you are making a shelving system that includes a base cabinet for storage and bookshelves that run to the ceiling, you can use a custom-ordered or standard-size (if you can make it work) cabinet.
+For example, if you are making a shelving system that includes a base cabinet for storage and bookshelves that run to the ceiling, you can use a cabinet that's either custom-ordered or standard size (if you can make it work).
 Simply frame it out to match the rest of the room for a custom look.

-Before you decide to do it yourself, take into account:
+Before you decide to do it yourself, take into account whether you'll need:

-- Whether you will need electric wiring for lighting or outlets in your unit
+- electrical wiring for lighting or outlets in your unit

-- Whether you will need data connections for a computer or TV
+- data connections for a computer or television

-- Whether you will need to bump out on the other side of the wall to accommodate your new built-in.
+- a bump-out on the other side of the wall to accommodate your new built-in.
 Someone will need to do framing, drywalling and finishing.

-If you need to hire someone to help with any of the additional aspects of your new unit, add it to the project cost.
+If you need to hire someone to help with any of the additional aspects of your new unit, add their fee to the total project cost.

 No matter how you go about building them, you will definitely enjoy the extra storage and the beauty that a custom built-in adds to a room.